protofire/Cardano-Developer-Studio/README.md

 This ensures that users follow the latest guidelines and troubleshooting steps directly from Docker, accommodating any recent changes or system-specific requirements.

+## Initial Requirements Checks by the Script

+The main script starts by performing several checks to ensure the environment meets all necessary requirements for successful execution.
+These checks include verifying the presence of a package manager, installing required commands, and confirming that the versions of Bash, Docker, and Docker Compose are sufficient.

+### What the Script Checks
+1. Package Manager: The script checks if a recognized package manager is available on the system.
+This is crucial for installing other required packages.
+2. Required Commands: The script automatically installs the following essential commands if they are not already present:
+- jq
+- lz4
+- curl
+- grep
+- sed
+- awk
+- cut
+3. Software Versions: The script verifies that the installed versions of Bash, Docker, and Docker Compose meet the minimum requirements:
+- Bash version 4.0 or newer
+- Docker version 19.03 or newer
+- Docker Compose version 1.25 or newer

 ## Running Bash Scripts on Windows

 To run bash scripts on Windows, you will need to use a Unix-like environment.
 The most common approach is to install Git Bash or enable the Windows Subsystem for Linux (WSL).